gramuah/ia/README.md

 - `-d`: name of the dataset.
 - `-gt`: path to a `.json` ground truth file with the correct structure.
 - `-subset`: subset of the dataset which you are evaluating your method on.
-  - Subsets are Test, Test and validation for Thumos'14, TVSeries and ActivityNet1.3 respectively.
+In our experiments, we use the following subsets during the evaluation (please specify them exactly as we spell them):
+  - `Test` for Thumos'14.
+  - `Test` for TVSeries.
+  - `validation` for ActivityNet1.3.
 - `-pred`: path to a `.json` prediction file with the correct structure.
 - `-pkl`: path file where the `.pkl` generated file will be stored.